oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

           </copy>
      ```

-  ## How to Create a Branch from GitHub
      To create a branch from GitHub,

      1. Navigate to the `Code` tab of your Fork

      2. Click on the `main` (branch) button to view a dropdown of branches.
-Click on the `__dev__` branch.
+Click on the `dev` branch.

           ![Viewing Git Branches](./images/viewing-branches.png)

      3. Once the page reloads, you will now see dev as you are viewing the repository in the dev branch.
-Click on`dev` again
+Click on `dev` again
      and type in the textfield the branch name and the option to create it will appear.
 Click on the Create branch option below (#3)

           ![Creating Git Branches](./images/creating-release.png)